joontohub/Word2Vec_CoronaVirus_DataAnalysis_System/README.md

  WORD to Vector Data with Movie comment
  =========================================

- Lecture Chinise culture Data portfolio by baro kim
+ > Lecture Chinese culture Data portfolio by baro kim
 ### CoronaVirus Data Analysis

 > this project is made for research on People's recognitive difference